 I’d like to think my taste in cinema is pretty much above average.
-While I really enjoy high-quality movies with big names, I also watch a good variety of indie films with amateur actors.
-I judge films/plays on its storyline, technicality and for the most part, on acting.
+While I quite enjoy big budget movies starring big personalities, I also watch a wonderful variety of indie films with amateur actors.
+I judge films/plays on its storyline, technicality and mostly on acting.
 Acting can make or break a film or play.
-A good actor can save a horrible script, whereas a bad actor can destroy a good script.
-In my opinion, acting is the biggest part of any production.
+A good actor can save a horrible script, whereas a poor actor can destroy a good script.
+Acting is the biggest part of any production.
 Otherwise, people could just write good scripts and we’d go to the cinema/theatre to listen to the message, but that not really the gig, is it?

 From a film perspective, I have seen movies/tv-shows from various industries; Namibia, South Africa, Hollywood, Nollywood and Bollywood, UK, China, etc..
 You can tell it is a lot of different cultures and storytelling methods, but the acting is the only thing that really sets the movie for me.

 So how do you know an actor’s performance is bad?
-Here are the signs of a bad actor:
+Here are the signs of a poor actor:

 Bad Actors Speak In A Monotone

 You know that thing where an actor is on stage/screen and you are convinced they are reading from a cue card?
 This type of acting is horrible.
-Bad actors take the script, rehearse their lines and focus on sounding their lines word for word, without adding any type of personal expressiveness to their speech.
+Poor actors take the script, rehearse their lines and focus on sounding their lines word for word, adding no type of personal expressiveness to their speech.
 If the speed, pitch and delivery of an actor’s dialogue remains the same while they are talking, they are bad at their job.

 Bad Actors Are Afraid To Break Down Walls